Updated on Tuesday, 15ᵗʰ February, 2022

 Pickling in practice

-Take a cup of white vinegar, a bay leaf, peppercorns, some salt, sugar and the vegetable of your choice – we like the flavour and colour in julienned carrots, rounds of cucumbers and slivers of blush-pink or bullseye radishes – and you have an uplifting addition to any summer menu.
-But add pulled duck to a pancake, then pineapple and herbs to the pickled carrots, as they do at Mama’s Buoi in Sydney and Melbourne, then it’s a whole new ballgame.
+Take a cup of white vinegar, a bay leaf, peppercorns, some salt, sugar and the vegetable of your choice—we like the flavour and colour of julienned carrots, rounds of cucumbers and slivers of blush-pink or bullseye radishes—and you have an uplifting addition to any summer menu.
+But add fried chicken wings and a chilli lime dressing to pickled carrots in an orange glaze, as they do at Mama’s Buoi in Melbourne, and it’s a whole new ballgame.

-Fermenting vegetables is a great way to store seasonal produce and you also get increased vitamin and mineral absorption and add to it a good dose of probiotic goodness and flavour, too.
-Rob Cockerill’s roasted Tasmanian octopus at Sydney icon restaurant Bennelong, is paired with charred pickled cucumber, verjuice lime aioli and salty ice plant while the current menu at Chris Thornton’s Restaurant Mason in Newcastle features current favourite Korean kimchi, served with Coquon Farm suckling pig, king crab, apple, fennel and baby carrots.
+Fermenting vegetables is a great way to store seasonal produce, increase your vitamin and mineral absorption and enjoy a good dose of probiotic goodness and flavour, too.
+Rob Cockerill’s southern octopus at iconic Sydney restaurant Bennelong is paired with charred pickled cucumber, salted lime aioli and agretti ice plant, while the dinner menu at Chris Thornton’s Restaurant Mason in Newcastle features roasted and pickled cabbage alongside wagyu beef with Katsuobushi potato butter and barbequed shiitakes.

-Sydney best mates Joel Mevissen and Calvin Lidden meanwhile have made a business out of Westmont Pickles, which are on the menu at a number of Australia’s best restaurants, pubs and cafés.
+Best mates Joel Mevissen and Calvin Lidden have made a successful business out of Westmont Pickles, with the company’s wares on the menu at a number of Australia’s best restaurants, pubs and cafés.

-Sydney’s Cornersmith cafes owner Alex Elliott-Howery and Mikey Hilburger from Brisbane’s Picklehead Pickles, both offer DIY masterclasses in the art of pickling and fermentation.
+Alex Elliott-Howery, co-owner of Sydney’s Cornersmith Café and Mikey Hilburger from Brisbane’s Picklehead Pickles both offer DIY masterclasses in the art of pickling and fermentation.